personalitaet/personalitaet/README.md

 ## 👀 Interests
 - AI and Machine Learning
 - Large Language Models (LLMs)
-- Cryptography
+- Cryptography and Password Hardening
-- Backend Development
+- API Engineering.
 - Pentesting
+- Offensive Security | Pentesting & automation

 ## 🌱 Learning
 I'm on a journey to become a better backend developer, exploring the realms of Python and Golang.